tabletop-generator/ttg-server/docs/CONTRIBUTING.md

 > [!NOTE]
 > During integration testing, the server will run in Docker Compose, meaning signed URLs will have the S3 endpoint's Docker internal hostname (`http://minio:9000`).
 This must be accounted for in integration tests.

-For integration testing we use `docker-compose.integration.yml`.
+For integration testing, use `docker-compose.integration.yml`.
 This Compose file doesn't persist data in volumes.
-You will need to add your environment variables to `.env.docker-compose`.

 ```bash
 docker compose -f docker-compose.integration.yml up --build